Rhialto/PET_MEGA65/README.md

 ### Drive ROM: \<Load>

 Actually I didn't test this yet.
-There aren't so many alternative ROM sets for a 2031 drive.
+There aren't so many alternative ROM sets for 4040 or 8250 drives, but they do exist.

+The layout of these ROMs is as follows:
+* `0000`-`3FFF` DOS ROM *(16 KiB)*
+* `4000`-`47FF` Controller ROM *(2 KiB)*
+The DOS ROM can be up to 16 KiB, however the standard 4040 DOS ROM is only 12 KiB.
+In that case, the first 4 KiB of the ROM should be padded with `FF` bytes to align the ROM properly.
+When the Controller ROM is only 1 KiB, the first 1 KiB should be padded with `FF` bytes to align the ROM properly.

 ROMMAKER
 --------